A sweet but never saccharine French comedy about three misfits who bring out the best in each other.

 Director: Julien Rappeneau

 Cast: Noémie Lvovsky, Kyan Khojandi, Alice Isaaz, Sara Giraudeau

-A short Irish film will be shown before the feature.
+A short Irish film, Nice Night For It, will be shown before the feature.